Are you a K-12 teacher interested in research next summer? Fill out our interest form.

 Amy J. Ko is a Professor at the University of Washington Information School and the Paul G. Allen School of Computer Science and Engineering (courtesy).
-She directs the Code & Cognition Lab, where she and her students study computing education, human-computer interaction, and humanity's individual and collective struggle to understand computing and harness it for creativity, equity, and justice.
-With her collaborators, she's invented many tools and programming languages to support debugging, program understanding, reuse, and learning; founded and sold a venture-backed startup; developed numerous ways to weave equity and justice into computing education pedagogy, culture, and technology; and impacted local, state, and federal K-12 CS education policy through community organizing and advocacy.
-Her work spans more than 130 peer-reviewed publications, with 19 receiving paper awards and 4 receiving most influential paper awards.
-She is an ACM Distinguished Member and a member SIGCHI Academy, for her substantial contributions to the field of human-computer interaction, computing education, and software engineering.
+She co-directs the UW Center for Learning, Computing, and Imagination, where she studies computing education, human-computer interaction, and humanity's individual and collective struggle to understand computing and harness it for creativity, equity, and justice.
+With her collaborators, she's invented many programming languages and tools to support debugging, program understanding, reuse, and learning; founded and sold a venture-backed startup focused on software troubleshooting; developed numerous ways to weave equity and justice into computing education pedagogy, culture, and technology; and impacted local, state, and federal K-12 CS education policy through community organizing and advocacy.
+Her work spans more than 130 peer-reviewed publications, with 22 receiving distinguished paper awards and 6 receiving most influential paper awards.
+She is an ACM Distinguished Member and a member of the SIGCHI Academy, for her substantial contributions to the field of human-computer interaction, computing education, and software engineering.
 She received her Ph.D. at the Human-Computer Interaction Institute at Carnegie Mellon University in 2008, and degrees in Computer Science and Psychology with Honors from Oregon State University in 2002.

-Amy J. Ko is a queer, trans anti-disciplinary weirdo at the University of Washington who gets paid to follow her curiosity about computation and tell people what she finds.
+Amy J. Ko is a queer, trans anti-disciplinary weirdo at the University of Washington who has the privilege of being paid to follow her curiosity about computation, learning, and politics, and tell people what she finds in various rooms, physical and virtual.
 She likes working with students to wander about asking questions about the ways that computation has and hasn't woven itself through people's lives and learning.
-She started off inventing ways of making programming easier, but then got disillusioned with productivity.
+She started off inventing ways of making programming easier for developers, but then got disillusioned with capitalism.
 She then got excited about the ways that programmers interact with communities of people using their code.
-After she returned from her icky capitalist stint as a CTO, she decided to focus on making people smarter instead of tools smarter, and began studying what kinds of computing literacies might lead to a more just world, and what kinds of teachers, teaching, and tools we need to make that happen.
-She published a bunch of papers and won a bunch of awards, but that's not why she does the work.
+After she returned from her profit-laced time as CTO, she decided to focus on making people smarter instead of tools smarter, and began studying what kinds of computing literacies might lead to a more just world, and what kinds of teachers, teaching, and tools we need to make that happen.
 She's grateful to Carnegie Mellon University and Oregon State University for being reasonably safe spaces to bumble through the world's endless expanse of mysteries as a student, and to the many students and taxpayers that pay her to keep doing it as a professor in Seattle.

 Why would I put a section on this page about my age?
 There are so many reasons.
 First, people are constantly assuming I'm much younger than I am (which I guess is to be expected, since I have a young face, but must we really assume?)
 Second, when I tell people my age, they're often skeptical (which is ridiculous, because I'm pretty sure I know my age better than they do).
 Third, in ageist academia, much of how I'm treated and how my ideas are treated are dependent on how people perceive my expertise, experience, and wisdom.
 Looking young is almost guaranteed to lead less thoughtful academics to assume I'm a student, that I know nothing, and that I have no expertise to share.
 Hence this section on this page.